getindata/flink-sql-runner/README.md

 ---

-# flink-sql-emr-runner
+# flink-sql-runner

-_flink-sql-emr-runner_ is a framework for scheduling streaming SQL queries on Amazon Elastic MapReduce.
+_flink-sql-runner_ is a framework for scheduling streaming SQL queries on Apache Hadoop YARN and on a standalone Flink cluster.
 It simplifies defining and executing Flink SQL jobs.
 The user has only to declare job's manifest YAML file which contains the query to be executed and basic metadata.
 Jobs lifecycle is managed by the framework.

 The module has the following structure:

-- `/emr-deployment-scripts/` - contains deployment scripts for AWS EMR.
+- `/deployment-scripts/` - contains deployment scripts.
 - `/python/` - contains Flink job runners.

 Future improvements: